Transfer Estimates for Causal Effects across Heterogeneous Sites: Optimal Predictors for Model Shift

 \subsection{Site-Specific Covariates}

 A natural extension of the main framework concerns site-specific covariates $W_g$ which may be observed in addition to the unit-level attributes $X_{gi}$.
 In this section we sketch a conceptual extension to our approach under the assumption that these covariates satisfy unconfoundedness conditions analogous to those for $X_{gi}$.
-When the number $G-1$ of experimental sites is not very large, the scope for adjustments for $W_g$ will be fairly limited in practice, so we consider this extension to be primarily of theoretical interest.
+When the number of experimental sites is not very large, controlling nonparametrically for a significant number of site covariates is generally not feasible in practice, so we consider this extension to be primarily of theoretical interest.
 For the purposes of this section, we also regard the $G$ sites as random draws from a superpopulation in order to be able to define conditional expectations given the covariate $W_g$ in a meaningful way.

 To be specific, we consider a version of the original problem, where Assumption \ref{unconf_ass_ass} is changed to

 and Assumption \ref{unconf_loc_ass} is strengthened to assume that $g^*$ is drawn independently of $Y_{g^*i}(0),Y_{g^*i}(1),X_{g^*i}$, and $W_{g^*}$.
 Assuming that the $g$th cluster represents a random draw from a superpopulation, we can define the conditional expectation